Filter bubble: By individuals

-Some additional plug-ins, such as Media Bias Fact Check, aimed to help people step out of their filter bubbles and make them aware of their personal perspectives; thus, these media show content that contradicts with their beliefs and opinions.
-For instance, Escape Your Bubble asks users to indicate a specific political party they want to be more informed about.
-The plug-in will then suggest articles from well-established sources to read relating to that political party, encouraging users to become more educated about the other party.
+Some browser plug-ins are aimed to help people step out of their filter bubbles and make them aware of their personal perspectives; thus, these media show content that contradicts with their beliefs and opinions.
 In addition to plug-ins, there are apps created with the mission of encouraging users to open their echo chambers.
-UnFound.news offers an AI (Artificial Intelligence) curated news app to readers presenting them news from diverse and distinct perspectives, helping them form rationale and informed opinion rather than succumbing to their own biases.
-It also nudges the readers to read different perspectives if their reading pattern is biased towards one side/ideology.
-Read Across the Aisle is a news app that reveals whether or not users are reading from diverse new sources that include multiple perspectives.
-Each source is color coordinated, representing the political leaning of each article.
-When users only read news from one perspective, the app communicates that to the user and encourages readers to explore other sources with opposing viewpoints.
+News apps such as Read Across the Aisle nudge users to read different perspectives if their reading pattern is biased towards one side/ideology.
 Although apps and plug-ins are tools humans can use, Eli Pariser stated "certainly, there is some individual responsibility here to really seek out new sources and people who aren't like you."

 Since web-based advertising can further the effect of the filter bubbles by exposing users to more of the same content, users can block much advertising by deleting their search history, turning off targeted ads, and downloading browser extensions.
-Extensions such as Escape your Bubble for Google Chrome aim to help curate content and prevent users from only being exposed to biased information, while Mozilla Firefox extensions such as Lightbeam and Self-Destructing Cookies enable users to visualize how their data is being tracked, and lets them remove some of the tracking cookies.
 Some use anonymous or non-personalized search engines such as YaCy, DuckDuckGo, Qwant, Startpage.com, Disconnect, and Searx in order to prevent companies from gathering their web-search data.
 Swiss daily Neue Zürcher Zeitung is beta-testing a personalized news engine app which uses machine learning to guess what content a user is interested in, while "always including an element of surprise"; the idea is to mix in stories which a user is unlikely to have followed in the past.
+These self-regulation tools can be helpful to users but, there is a overwhelming need for organizations to step in to best combat filter bubbles on a grander scale.